pawmarkor/bus_batteries/README.md

 * logging
 * tests

-In case the project would run in production migrating into another database (e.x.
-PostgreSQL) is recommended.
+In case the project would run in production migrating into another database (e.g. PostgreSQL) is recommended.